owncast/owncast.github.io/releases/owncast-0.0.12.md

 ---
 title: Owncast v0.0.12
 description: >-
-  Owncast v0.0.12 has a handful of additions to improve the streaming and chat experience.
+  This release has a handful of features, big and small, to improve the overall Owncast experience, primarily around the core streaming and chat functionality.
+sidebar_position: 12
-date: 2022-02-08T00:00:00.000Z
+date: 2022-07-09T21:24:54.000Z
 ---

 This release has a handful of features, big and small, to improve the overall Owncast experience, primarily around the core streaming and chat functionality.